Jemurai/policy/Master_Security_Policy.md

 While the security officer has responsibility for the security program, the commitment to security comes from the top and represents a priority of executive management.
-To the extent that {{company_name}} has a board of directors and an executive leadership team, these leaders will be aware of the security policies and program activities and are expected to establish and maintain integrity and ethical values while providing critical and appropriate oversight and direction.
+To the extent that {{company_name}} has a board of directors and an executive leadership team, these leaders are aware of the security policies and program activities and are expected to establish and maintain integrity and ethical values while providing critical and appropriate oversight and direction.